Hertfordshire County Council: Premises

-The council is based at County Hall on Pegs Lane in Hertford, lying to the south-west of the town centre.
+Prior to 2025, the council met at County Hall on Pegs Lane in Hertford, lying to the south-west of the town centre.
 The building was completed in 1939; there was no opening ceremony due to the outbreak of the Second World War.
+County Hall also served as the council's main offices.
+During the early 2020s, most staff were relocated to other offices, particularly those in Stevenage.
+By mid-2025, County Hall was said to be only used for a couple of meetings per week.
+The council therefore decided to move its meetings to Stevenage too, and to put County Hall up for sale.

-The council also has offices in Stevenage, Hemel Hempstead, and Welwyn Garden City.
+The council also has offices in Hemel Hempstead and Welwyn Garden City.

 Elections

 Elections are held every four years, interspersed by three years of elections to the ten district councils in the county.
 Since the last boundary changes in 2017, there have been 78 electoral divisions electing one councillor each.